-In this article, we take a look at the benefits and challenges of programmatic advertising.
-We share practices for getting to grips with this marketing tool, and focus on gamification in programmatic advertising.
+In this article, we take a closer look at the benefits and challenges of programmatic digital advertising.
+We share the best practices for getting to grips with this marketing tool, and focus on gamification in programmatic advertising.

 What is programmatic advertising?

-Rather than negotiating with a publisher (as in traditional marketing), advertising space is purchased in real time.
-Particularly on specialized platforms called DSPs (Demand-Side Platforms), via automatic bidding.
-The best-known of these is Google Display & Video 360, which offers premium access to inventory from YouTube, Google Ads and other networks.
+Rather than negotiating manually with a publisher (as is the case in traditional marketing), advertising space is purchased in real time on specialized platforms called DSPs (Demand-Side Platforms), often via automatic bidding.
+The best-know of these is Google Display & Video 360, which offers premium access to inventory from YouTube, Google Ads and other partner networks.

-Programmatic advertising is based on RTB (Real-Time Bidding), a process whereby each advertising impression is sold in milliseconds to the advertiser aligned with the defined criteria.
+Programmed digital advertising is based on RTB (Real-Time Bidding), a process whereby each advertising impression is sold in milliseconds to the advertiser best aligned with the defined criteria.

 The benefits of programmatic advertsing